vybex-dev/vybex-dev/README.md

 ### About

-I'm part of **VYBEX** — a vibe-coding studio and community of designers, engineers and dreamers shipping apps, software and websites at the speed of imagination.
-I care about polished UI/UX and performance-conscious frontend architecture as much as I care about the backend actually working.
+**VYBEX** is a vibe-coding studio and community of designers, engineers and dreamers shipping apps, software and websites at the speed of imagination.
+We care about polished UI/UX and performance-conscious frontend architecture as much as we care about the backend actually working.

-Recurring themes in what I build: **Indian Railways infrastructure**, **local commerce tools for shopkeepers**, and **privacy-first tech**.
+Recurring themes in what we build: **Indian Railways infrastructure**, **local commerce tools for shopkeepers**, and **privacy-first tech**.

 <div align="center">